Akshay Kumar: Early life and background

-Kumar was born on 9 September 1967 as Rajiv Hari Om Bhatia, in the Chandni Chowk area of Old Delhi, (Note: Though Britannica denotes his birthplace as Amritsar in Punjab, India.) into a Punjabi Hindu family from Amritsar, to parents Hari Om Bhatia (later Brijmohan Bhatia) and Aruna Bhatia.
+Kumar was born on 9 September 1967 as Rajiv Hari Om Bhatia, in the Chandni Chowk area of Old Delhi, (Note: Though Britannica denotes his birthplace as Amritsar in Punjab, India.) into a Punjabi Hindu family, to parents Hari Om Bhatia (later Brijmohan Bhatia) hailing from Amritsar and Aruna Bhatia with roots in Kashmir.
 His father was an Indian Army officer.
 From a young age, Kumar was very interested in sports, and his father also enjoyed wrestling.
-He lived and grew up in Delhi's Chandni Chowk and later moved to Bombay, Maharashtra, when his father left the Army to become an accountant with UNICEF.
+He lived and grew up in Delhi's Chandni Chowk and later moved to Mumbai, when his father left the Army to become an accountant with UNICEF.
 Soon, his sister was born, and the family lived in Koliwada, a Punjabi dominated area of Central Bombay.

 He received his school education from Don Bosco High School in Matunga, simultaneously learning Karate.
 He enrolled in the Guru Nanak Khalsa College of Arts, Science & Commerce of the University of Mumbai for higher education, but dropped out as he was not interested in studies.
 He requested his father to send him to Thailand to further learn martial arts.
 Kumar lived in Bangkok for five years, learning Thai Boxing.
 He also has a sister, Alka Bhatia.
 When Kumar was a teenager, he told his father that he wanted to become an actor.
 After obtaining a Black Belt in Taekwondo in India, he studied martial arts in Bangkok, learning Muay Thai, and worked as a chef and waiter.

 After Thailand, Kumar worked in Calcutta (present-day Kolkata) in a travel agency, in Dhaka in a hotel as a chef, and in Delhi selling Kundan jewellery.
 Upon his return to Bombay, he started teaching martial arts.
 During this time, the father of one of his students recommended Kumar to modelling, which led to an assignment for a furniture showroom.
 Kumar worked as an assistant for photographer Jayesh Sheth for 18 months to create his first portfolio.
 He also worked as a background dancer in various films.
 Kumar made his first screen appearance in the film Aaj (1987) as a Karate instructor.
 He later adopted the stage name Akshay Kumar, inspired by Kumar Gaurav's character Akshay.

-One morning, after missing a flight for an ad-shoot in Bangalore, Kumar visited a film studio with his portfolio.
+One morning, after missing a flight for an ad shoot in Bangalore, Kumar visited a film studio with his portfolio.
 That evening, he was signed for a lead role in the movie Deedar (1992) by producer Pramod Chakravarthy.